All Episodes

 And it's just horrible for the United States.

-And we don't even we don't even vet them.
+And we don't even vet them.

-Yeah, and without proper vetting.
+Yeah, without copper vetting.

-And you know, you think about uh I look at it this way, Sean.
+I look at it this way, Sean.

-So you've got this this terrorist Saipaw if he comes from Uzbekistan.
+So you've got this terrorist Saipov.

 Why anybody from Uzbekistan is even eligible for this lottery is beyond me.

-Or and there's a whole bunch of other countries where terrorism is very prominent that are eligible for this lottery.
+And there's a whole bunch of other countries where terrorism is very prominent that are eligible for this lottery.

 But with the lottery, there is no national interest that's served.

-So we're taking a risk that always exists that that we're bringing in a terrorist for no national interest.
+So we're taking a risk that always exists that we're bringing in a terrorist for no national interest.

 There's no reason to take this risk.